kodelio/kodelio-frontend/README.md

 $ yarn generate
 ```

+## Netlify functions

+For the form submission, code is located in `netlify/functions/contact.ts`.
-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on Netlify functions, check out the [documentation](https://docs.netlify.com/functions/overview/).

+## Sending email

+We use Mailjet and package [node-mailjet](https://www.npmjs.com/package/node-mailjet) for sending emails.

+## Errors tracking

+We use [Sentry](https://sentry.io/) and package [nuxt/sentry](https://sentry.nuxtjs.org/) for tracking errors.

 ## Special Directories